soelz4/book-management-system-sql-crud-api/README.md

 # book-management-system-sql-crud-api

-⚠️ **NOTE!!!!!** This Goalng App Written for Me - So some Things Might not Work on Your PC or Laptop as this was Never Intended to be a Usable Full Fledged System, in that Case, Please Try if You Can Fix that Up as Much as Possible, or you can Open an Issue for Help :) - You Need to Change Something Related to Database (in Makefile, docker-compose.yml, gorm and ...) - So Please Check Everything Before Running the Database and Server.
+⚠️ **NOTE!!!!!** This Goalng App Written for Me - So some Things Might not Work on Your PC or Laptop as this was Never Intended to be a Usable Full Fledged Application, in that Case, Please Try if You Can Fix that Up as Much as Possible, or you can Open an Issue for Help :) - You Need to Change Something Related to Database (in Makefile, docker-compose.yml, gorm and ...) - So Please Check Everything Before Running the Database and Server.

 <img src="diagram0.jpg" width="850px">
 <img src="diagram1.jpg" width="850px">